 In the example shown below,

 ....
-H(+) and OH(-) values are set by the equilibrium pH conditions
+H(+) and OH(-) values are set automatically for electroneutrality based on what was already added.

 .... the Cl(-) concentrations added were pH dependent due to the variable addition of HCl to control the pH